Gagnier (Gagne) History Web Site

 PLEASE NOTE: I am not a professional genealogist!

-Therefore, I cannot answer specific questions about your ancestry.
+Therefore, I cannot answer specific questions about your ancestry, nor

 On this site you have everything I know about our common heritage.